play-dl/play-dl/README.md

 ### playlist_info(url : `string`, parseIncomplete : `boolean`)
 *This fetches all details about a playlist.*

-**parseIncomplete** is optional parameter if you want to parse playlist with hidden videos in them.
+**parseIncomplete** is optional parameter if you want to parse playlist with hidden videos.
 ```js
 const playlist = await playlist_info(url)
 //This only fetches first 100 videos from a playlist